Henry Spencer Ashbee: Works

 The Index was arranged alphabetically by title, the Centuria and Catena by subject.
 Ashbee includes plot summaries of the works listed, with liberal quotations.
-Of particular note are the 300 pages of the "Centuria" devoted to anti-Catholic pornography.
+Of particular note are the 300 pages of the Centuria devoted to anti-Catholic pornography.
 Initially only 250 copies of each volume were printed.

 Ashbee is suspected to be "Walter", the author of My Secret Life, a lengthy sexual memoir of a Victorian gentleman.

 Legacy

 Ashbee was the subject of a 2001 biography by Ian Gibson, The Erotomaniac.

 A character based on Ashbee is central to Sarah Waters's award-winning novel Fingersmith (2002): a man obsessively collecting and indexing pornography and works about human sexuality, in an atmosphere of oppressive Victorian hypocrisy.

-Ashbee is No. 1 on Time Outs "Top 30 chart of London's rudest writers... the authors we feel have contributed the most to our understanding of the city's complex sexual psychology..."